-JOCASSEE WILD OUTDOOR EDUCATION FOR YOUTH
+JOCASSEE WILD CHILD OUTDOOR EDUCATION

-FIELD TRIPS FOR GRADES 4-6:
+FIELD TRIPS FOR YOUTH:

-The Jocassee Gorges receive more rain than anywhere else east of the Mississippi River.
-In fact, this area is actually considered a temperate rainforest, second only to the Pacific Northwest in rainfall for the continental United States.
+The Jocassee Gorges receive more rain than anywhere east of the Mississippi River.
+In fact, this area is actually considered a temperate rainforest, second only to the Pacific Northwest in rainfall for the continental United States!
 So what is a temperate rainforest and what can we expect to find here?
 We will look at how our mountains interact with the water cycle to produce lots of rain.
 We will also go on a search for evidence of our rainforest climate.

 If These Mountains Could Talk